Provider Brigade teaches media and social media awareness

 |0

-This work, Provider Brigade teaches media and social media awareness [Image 4 of 4], by SGT Laurissa Hodges, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Provider Brigade teaches media and social media awareness, by SGT Laurissa Hodges, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT